An eclectic mix of art, animals, and real-world charm

 How to Get There

 Ueno is one of the major stations on the JR Yamanote Line.
 It is four stops from Tokyo Station and is also served by the Ginza and Hibiya subway lines.
-Shinkansen bound for the west coast and the northeast of Japan pass through Ueno.
+Shinkansen bound for Tohoku pass through Ueno.

 Your first port of call

 The center of all things in Ueno is Ueno Park , or Ueno Onshi Koen as it is formally known.
 It is right next to the station and should be your first port of call.
-The park and its surroundings are home to Ueno Zoo, six impressive museums, Kaneiji Temple and Nezu-jinja Shrine.
+The park and its surroundings are home to Ueno Zoo, six impressive museums, and Kaneiji Temple.

 All animals great and small